Public Speaking Techniques You Should Know

 You will never know.
 Someone in your audience might be that particular.
-Or he might be puzzled by why you didn’t do so-and-so before attempting so-and-so, and quickly end up confused.
+Or he might be puzzled by why you didn’t do so-and-so before attempting so-and-so and quickly end up confused.

 17. Avoid Being Too Technical (Informative Speech Tip)

-Making it worse is the fact that there are often different jargons for the same thing, or your audience might have different interpretations of the terms.
-As a general rule of thumb, minimize your use of jargon.
+Making it worse is the fact that there is often different jargon for the same thing, or your audience might have different interpretations of the terms.
+As a general rule of thumb, minimize the use of jargon.
 If you can’t avoid them, accompany each with a brief elaboration.
-Ensure that there is no unhelpful misunderstanding or puzzlement left in the air.
+Ensure that there is no unhelpful misunderstanding or puzzlement left in the air too.

 18. Limit Your Objectives (Persuasive Speech Tip)

-Doing so prevents sticky situations like your audience accepting your first viewpoint but rejecting the rest.
-Or appreciating one viewpoint but not the other.
+Doing so prevents sticky situations like your audience accepting your first viewpoint but rejecting the rest or appreciating one viewpoint but not the other.
 As a guideline, master working with one clear objective before moving on to more.
 Put your all and best into this one mission.
-Don’t spread out your effort.
+Never spread your effort thin in public speaking.

-19. Avoid Fallacious Arguments like the Plague (Persuasive Speech Tip)
+19. Avoid Fallacious Arguments Like the Plague (Persuasive Speech Tip)

-Beneficial as they might seem in the context of a persuasive speech, be aware they often invite unpleasant repercussions.
-To put it simply, many people will feel cheated or indignant once they see through your “trick.”
+Beneficial as they might seem in the context of a persuasive speech, be aware that they often invite unpleasant repercussions.
+Simply put, many people will feel cheated or indignant once they see through your “trick.”
 Your reputation will be irredeemably smeared.

 20. Forecast Audience Resistance (Persuasive Speech Tip)

 You wouldn’t be able to forecast everything, but you should at least try to predict some counter-arguments to your persuasive speech.
-Once again, put yourself in the shoes of the audience.
+Again, put yourself in the shoes of the audience.
 Think like them.
 Be like them.
 How would they react to your justifications?
 What are the possible reasons for them resisting your argument?

-21. Structure is All Important (Persuasive Speech Tip)
+21. Structure Is All Important (Persuasive Speech Tip)

 - Step 1: Introduction.
 (Secure attention.
-Establish your topic or position i.e. your objective.
+Establish your topic or position, i.e., your objective.
 State your credentials)

 - Step 2: Body.
 (Present two to three reasons to adopt your position.
 Include supporting data or facts.
 Succinctly address the most pervasive counter-arguments at appropriate intervals)